gordon518/estoreLite/readMe.txt

 ======Run app guide=========

-1. Extract this rar file to a folder, for example: c:\tmp, so the working folder is c:\tmp\estore.
+1. Install node-v12.22.

-2. Install node.
+2. Clone this project to your local machine from https://github.com/gordon518/estoreLite

-3. Open cmd window, run the following command to start the node app: cd c:\tmp\store npm install node ./
+3. Open command window, run the following command to start the node app: cd [thisProjectFolder] npm install node ./